Dinner For Two

 Character List:

-WAITRESS, a young woman in a classic diner waitress, her hair is put up in a bun with a pen keeping it together.
+WAITRESS, a young woman in a waitress uniform.
+Her hair is put up in a bun with a pen keeping it together.
 She has on an apron with a notebook, pen, menus, and extra straws in the apron slots.

-Setting: An old diner filled with booths and tables.
-The tabletops are white with red chairs and booths providing comfortable seating.
-The walls have street signs, photos of 60s singers, newspaper clippings, and metal decorations of vintage cars.
+An old diner filled with booths and tables.
+The tabletops are white, with red chairs and booths providing comfortable seating.
+The walls have street signs, photos of ‘60s singers, newspaper clippings, and metal decorations of vintage cars.
 A jukebox sits in the corner playing quiet love songs and the smell of diner food cooking fills the air.
-A table that sits in the center of the stage and has a small vase on it.
+A table sits in the center of the stage and has a small vase on it.

 JAMES

-[walks onto stage, humming slightly to the love song playing in the corner.
-He holds a small Daisy in his hand.
+(Walks on stage humming slightly to the love song playing in the corner.
+He holds a small daisy in his hand.
 He waves to the audience as if they’re someone else in the diner and makes his way to the table.
-He places the Daisy in the vase on the table and smiles.
+He places the daisy in the vase on the table and smiles.
 He carefully takes off his jacket and puts it on the back of his chair.
-He takes off his hat and puts it on the table before sitting down.]
+He takes off his hat and puts it on the table before sitting down.)

 WAITRESS

-[walks in chewing some gum.
-She smiles at the man and hands him a menu]
+(Walks in chewing gum.
+She smiles at the man and hands him a menu.)

 JAMES

 My wife and I actually came here when we were young.
 It hasn’t changed a bit.
-We come for the milkshakes.
+We came for the milkshakes.

 You must be new.